Ni no Kuni 2 Revenant Kingdom Review - Evermore

 The central facet tying together every element of Ni no Kuni II is the kingdom of Evermore.
 The kingdom builder is a new system, but it isn’t handed to the player until the opening of Chapter 4.
 Fanning out from the main castle, I was able to build new facilities and assign citizens to them.
 These facilities allowed me to either gather resources or research new abilities and bonuses.
 Building my kingdom helped me feel like I never needed to grind.
 If one part of the game became too difficult, I’d simply move on to something else while continuing to invest in my kingdom.
 It’s part of that unfolding that Ni no Kuni II does so well.
 I never felt like I hit a wall, and if I ever did, there was always another path to take.

 Recruiting citizens to the kingdom of Evermore makes up a large brunt of the side missions.
-Most are fairly basic, tasking players with simple fetching some items or killing some creatures, but they were always handled in a creative enough way that they didn’t feel inherently like fetch or kill quests.
+Most are fairly basic, tasking players with simply fetching some items or killing some creatures, but they were always handled in a creative enough way that they didn’t feel inherently like fetch or kill quests.
 Some require you to read the descriptions of items and give characters the right ones, providing a small puzzle to the fetch quest (none too difficult).
 Others tie in to yet more aspects of Ni no Kuni II’s myriad systems, such as the skirmish battles on the overworld.

 Skirmish battles present a kind of war simulator.
 Evan leads up to four regiments of troops into combat against similar groupings of enemies, either pressing forward, or holding off waves of foes, depending on the specific mission.
 It acts as a kind of real-time strategy game on top of Ni no Kuni II’s overworld map.
 Earning new citizens will give Evan additional options for troop loadouts.
 Increasingly difficult skirmishes can challenge the player, but again, are rarely required if you don’t want to take a lot of time with this new system.
 There was only one moment near the end where I needed to go out of my way to grind a couple optional skirmishes in order to level up and complete a mandatory story skirmish.